Celeryville Alums Stories

 I started the 1st Grade with Miss Cok as my teacher and being a child of the baby boomer generation, there was a class of 9, which was considered a big class in the '50s.

-I was young and one of the shortest in my class and I would not have seen the President had it not been for Billy Hothouse lifting me up to look over the crown.
+I was young and one of the shortest in my class and I would not have seen the President had it not been for Billy Holthouse lifting me up to look over the crowd.
 Thanks Billy!

 ~John Vanderbilt - CCS Alumnus